Anagha-07/nodejs-cicd-DevopsTask1/README.md

 * [x] Docker image built and pushed on code push
 * [x] Web app accessible on `localhost:3000`
 * [x] README with clear documentation and screenshot

 ---

-This repository demonstrates my ability to apply DevOps principles in a practical setting—handling automation, containerization, and secure deployment pipelines.
-I'm excited to contribute these skills to your team!

----